OreCruncher/DynamicSurroundingsDocs/docs/source/schemas/blocks.rst

     *   - spawnChance
         - String
         - Script that provides the spawn chance of the effect.
 Default is ``0.01``.
 See :doc:`../scripting/scripting`.

-.. _Block Specification:

-:sectiontitle:`Block Specification`

-Target blocks can be specified in one of 3 different ways:

-* Direct - Explicit using the resource location ID of the block (ex, ``minecraft:cobblestone``).
-* Tag - Block tag (ex, ``#minecraft:wood``).
-The ``#`` prefix tells the config parser that it should be interpreted as a tag.
-The tag can be from any mod.
-* BlockState match - Block plus additional block state values (ex, ``minecraft:nether_wart[age=3]``).
-The specification can do partial matches, meaning a subset of block state properies need to be specified.

 :sectiontitle:`Examples`